OpenScienceMOOC/Module-6-Open-Access-to-Research-Papers/content_development/Main_Open Access platforms.md

 * [**CORE**](https://core.ac.uk/): Simply put, the world's largest collection of open access research papers, with more than 135 million searchable papers from around the world.

 * [**Listing of Open Access Databases (LOADB)**](http://www.loadb.org/):  A web-enabled, linked, classified and categorized collection of Open Access Databases which one can access from a single portal.

+* [**Open Access Policy Alignment Strategies for European Union Research (PASTEUR4OA)**](http://www.pasteur4oa.eu/): Supports the European Commission’s Recommendation to Member States that they develop and implement policies to ensure OA to all outputs from publicly-funded research.

+* [**JSTOR**](https://www.jstor.org/open/?cid=SOC_JSTOR): A repository of academic content.

+* [**Dimensions**](https://www.dimensions.ai/): A comprehensive database of research grants, publication, patents, datasets, citations, policy documents, clinical trials, and Altmetric scores.